SidSong01/Motion-Planning/Sampling-Based Local Navigation/readme.md

-# # this is the implementation of sampling-based velocity approach for local navigation
+# This is the implementation of sampling-based velocity approach for local navigation

 .csv files is for the simulation scenarios, classified by its agents numbers

-# the format of them:
+# The format of them:

 line 1: the parameters of the first agent: